 - SafeTravel - UK travel advice (external link)

 The UK’s exit from the EU should not affect the visa arrangements New Zealand has with the UK.
 The Youth Mobility Scheme visa will still be available to New Zealand citizens.

-If you are a New Zealander who is entitled to reside in the UK due to your or your spouse’s European passport, you should refer to guidance from the UK Government (external link).
+If you are a New Zealander who is entitled to reside in the UK due to your or your spouse or partner’s European passport, you should refer to guidance from the UK Government (external link)

-If you have specific visa enquiries, or you are concerned about an application for a visa to the UK being delayed, refer to the UK authorities (external link).
+If you have specific visa enquiries, or you are concerned about an application for a visa to the UK being delayed, you should refer to the UK authorities (external link)

 Advice relating to the EU

-For further specific advice relating to implications for issues such as travel, residency, education and employment in the EU, see the European Commission’s Preparedness Notices (external link).
+For further specific advice relating to issues such as travel, residency, education and employment in the EU, see the European Commission’s Preparedness Notices (external link).